algolia/docsearch/docs/src/tips.md

 of all your textual content.

-Having such a unique identifier will make your configuration more robust as it will make sure all content that is indexed is relevant content.
+Having such a unique identifier will make your configuration more robust as it will make sure all indexed content is relevant content.
 We found that this is the most reliable way to exclude headers, sidebars and footers content that are not relevant to the search.